rishi1999/ocaml-poker/README.md

 # OCaml Poker

-Text-based Texas hold 'em game built in OCaml
+OCaml Poker is a text-based Texas hold 'em game built in OCaml.

 ## Usage